 My seed is most suitable for growers who live close to me and share a similar climate and philosophy towards growing.
 Home gardeners, plant breeders, and small market growers who welcome diversity of shape, taste, texture, color, size, and maturity dates may love my seeds.
 My seeds are unsuitable for commercial farms or large operations that require uniformity, predictibility, or stability.
 My seeds are especially suitable for seed savers who want to develop their own varieties or to diversify their current landraces.
 Due to the wide genetic diversity, these seeds make an excellent emergency seed stash.Status

-This list was last updated 7 April 2013.
+I am working on updating this list during November 2013.
+I expect to have it finalized before the end of the month.
+You may request seeds now, but some varieties might not be ready to ship yet.
+I'll ship as soon as I get them ready.
 The list does not contain all of my breeding lines.
 If you would like seeds from one of my breeding lines, or from something you have read about that is not listed here, please write.